 The Mixter Field improvement project is an on-going project.
-The Town has received an additional State Earmark Grant of \$150,000 to assist with the design and engineering costs of the project as well as part of the construction cost.
+The Town has received \$60,000 of a State Earmark Grant to assist with the design and engineering costs of the project as well as part of the construction cost.
 This is in addition to the \$652,000 of Community Preservation funding previously approved.